byte-krd/code-of-conduct/README.md

  - Unwelcome sexual attention or advances
  - Unwelcome physical contact
  - Sustained disruption of talks or other activities
+ - Sharing explicit content in any form (links, images, gif...etc)

 Participants asked to stop any inappropriate behavior are expected to comply immediately.